Skip To Main Content

 National Honor Society (NHS)

-There are several steps in the selection process, which is conducted after the end of first semester of the junior year.
+There are several steps in the NHS selection process, which occurs after the first semester of a student’s junior year.

 STEP #1 Service and Activity Records

 West High’s NHS Chapter emphasizes service.
-One of the requirements for joining NHS is the completion of at least 60 hours of service after the student’s 8th grade year. .
-No more than half of the hours can be in any one project.
-Students should begin to accumulate service records after 8th grade.
-SERVICE is defined as volunteer work on behalf of community, society or the planet, for which a student does not receive compensation.
+One of the requirements for joining NHS is the completion of at least 45 hours of service (60 hours will be required beginning in 2024-2025) that can be accumulated beginning after the student’s 8th grade year through March of Junior Year.
+No more than half of the hours can be from any one project.
+SERVICE is defined as “volunteer work on behalf of community, society or the planet, for which a student does not receive compensation”.
 It CANNOT be an activity for which a student receives pay or a grade, part of a class or club requirement, hobby, of trivial impact (ie. cat sitting), a family responsibility (mowing the lawn) or questionable service (watering a neighbors' yards) that doesn't fundamentally help to make society a better place.
 Membership in a club or on a team, belonging to a scout troop, participation in artistic performances, or work on school projects are NOT considered service.
-Local volunteer opportunities are plentiful to get students ready for NHS.
+Local volunteer opportunities are plentiful to get students ready for NHS’ service hour requirements.

-Service forms are available from the West High webpage and should be completed for each service activity.
+Service forms are available from the West High NHS webpage and should be completed for each service activity.
+Students will submit service hour forms during the application process.

 STEP #2 Academic Achievement and Self-Nomination